- Interview with Diane Jurgens, Chief Technology Officer at BHP

 ALLin aims to assist in providing an inclusive workplace at Allens where diversity, including identifying as LGBTI, is celebrated.

-We were the first law firm to be a member of Pride in Diversity, Australia's first and only not-for-profit workplace program designed specifically to assist Australian employers with the inclusion of lesbian, gay, bisexual, transgender and intersex (LGBTI) employees, and are proud to have been recognised as a silver employer for LGBTI inclusion in the 2016 Australian Workplace Equality Index.
+We were the first law firm to be a member of Pride in Diversity, Australia's first and only not-for-profit workplace program designed specifically to assist Australian employers with the inclusion of lesbian, gay, bisexual, transgender and intersex (LGBTI) employees, and are proud to have been recognised as a bronze employer for LGBTI inclusion in the 2019 Australian Workplace Equality Index.

 Allens looks forward to continuing its work in this area, its engagement with clients on LGBTI issues, and to fostering a safe and welcoming environment for all of its LGBTI partners and employees.